What is a Validation Engineer and How Can You Become One?

 There is currently an acute shortage of validation skills in the industry so it could be a great time to consider a mid-career change into validation.

-To become a validation professional, a Bachelor’s degree usually in a lab/science (biochemistry, microbiology, laboratory science) or engineering (mechanical, petroleum, process, structural, chemical, mining, electrical or something similar) is the typical requirement but this is not always the case.
+To become a validation professional, a Bachelor’s or Master’s degree in a lab/science field (such as biochemistry, microbiology, or laboratory science) or an engineering field (such as mechanical, petroleum, process, structural, chemical, mining, or electrical engineering) is typically required.
+However, this is not always the case.

 A lower-level qualification with accompanying relevant work experience especially if it involves interpreting technical drawings can be absolutely realistic alternative.